CancerInfoNet Logo

 Quit smoking.
 Or never start smoking.

-About 161,840 people will probably die from lung and bronchus cancer in the United States in the year 2008.
+• About 160,000 people die from lung and bronchus cancer in the United States each year.

 What can you do?